 RESCUE - REHAB - REHOME

-The mission of The Complete Piano is to save pianos from the landfill, restore each piano to the best a particular piano can be, and rehome it back into the community: Rescue – Rehab – Rehome.
+The mission of The Complete Piano is to save pianos from the landfill, and re-home it back into the community: Rescue – Rehab – Rehome.
 The motto is “Keeping pianos out of the landfill and back into the living room.”
 The purpose is to provide pianos as learning tools, and for creating and supporting live music in our homes and our community.

 With having over 40 years of experience as a piano tuner and technician, Stephen Merriman has discovered a needed niche in our society for the restoration of older pianos.
 The mission will not only be a way to “recycle” pianos that are neglected or no longer wanted, that would otherwise end up in the landfill, but will actually give them a new life.
 The Complete Piano model also fulfills a niche in our community by making available high-quality instruments at a lower cost.
 The restoration process brings pianos back to life and function once again as a viable musical instrument.

 Pianos made in the pre-war times were made with the best materials and craftsmanship of the times, as in all products made during this time.
 As with other products, “economical” shortcuts were introduced into our society which also introduced manmade materials that made certain parts of the piano break down as well as affect the sound quality.
 Currently, many of the new budget pianos are made with inferior materials and craftsmanship of these older pianos.
 You cannot buy the same quality of instrument unless you are in the higher budget range.
 Many satisfied people have had their personal piano go through this process, and they have fallen in love with their pianos even more (many of which were headed to the landfill as the other option).